Cloud-Architekt/cloud-architekt.github.io/_posts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ![](../2020-02-23-azuread-tenant-hardening-security-settings-considerations/b2b-invitation.png)

 ### Default value:
 Every user is able to invite “Guest users“ and even invited Guests are able to invite other Guests.
 By default Guest users has limited permission in your tenant.
-Check the following documentation to compare member and guest default permissions: [Default user permissions - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#compare-member-and-guest-default-permissions)
+Check the Microsoft documentation to [compare member and guest default permissions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#compare-member-and-guest-default-permissions).

 ### My recommendation:
 * Disable invitation of guests by your (member) user and/or restrict invitation from specified domains only